mbrt/gmailctl/README.md

 [![asciicast](https://asciinema.org/a/1NIWhzeJNcrN7cCe7mGjWQQnx.svg)](https://asciinema.org/a/1NIWhzeJNcrN7cCe7mGjWQQnx)

 The easiest way to use gmailctl is to run `gmailctl edit`.
 This will open the local `.gmailctl/config.jsonnet` file in your editor.
 After you exit the editor the configuration is applied to Gmail.
 See [Configuration](#configuration) for the configuration file format.
+This is the preferred way if you want to start your filters from scratch.

 **NOTE:** It's recommended to backup your current configuration before you apply the generated one for the first time.
 Your current filters will be wiped and